-While serving a four year sentence in prison Jen had an experience that would change her life forever; an instance she herself could only describe as Divine Intervention.
+In the middle of serving a four year sentence in prison Jen had an experience that would change her life forever.
+An instance she herself could only describe as Divine Intervention.
 After sharing her incredible story we touch on a number of topics; ranging from her approach to parenting substance abuse as well as drug education in schools and twelve step programs.
-One of my favorite interactions to our discussion came when Jen was asked what were her thoughts on the stigma of addiction:
+One of my favorite interactions in our discussion came when asking Jen her thoughts on the stigma of addiction:

 – Jen Elizabeth

 Want to keep up with Jen?
 You can do so on her Instagram page.
 Please send our message along to anyone who might be able to find benefit, and if you enjoy the show we’d greatly appreciate if you share the episode on social media as it really helps to build our following.
 For your listening pleasure, all episodes of the OD Podcast are available on Apple Store, Google Play, Spotify, and SoundCloud.
 Also can join our discussion on Facebook, Twitter, and Instagram at ODMovement.